-Readies, moolah, dough, bread… will these slang names for cash be consigned to the linguistic archives as current usage evolves towards bland technical jargon reflecting a world without hard cash?
-Has Covid-19 speeded up a phenomenon already under way, favouring online retailing and the many alternative means of payment (credit/debit cards, PayPal, Twint, etc.)?
+Readies, moolah, dough, bread… will these slang names for Money in physical form such as banknotes and coins. be consigned to the linguistic archives as current usage evolves towards bland technical jargon reflecting a world without hard cash?
+Has Covid-19 speeded up a phenomenon already under way, favouring online retailing and the many alternative means of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. (credit/debit cards, PayPal, Twint, etc.)?

 Amazon, Alibaba and the like are undoubtedly the big winners of the crisis, but the much heralded decline of cash could still be well wide of the mark.
 The cash lobby strongly believes that is the case.